BCB4PM/GOWDL/README.md

 $ conda activate <env>
 ```

-Alternatively you can install single python packages when needed to run source code.
-Once the environment is configured with all the needed packages, you have to
-unzip ".zip" files in the same directory where they are.
+Alternatively, single python packages can be installed when needed to run source code.
+Once the environment is configured with all the needed packages, please unzip ".zip" files in the same directory.

 ## Example dataset